input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 GHC doesn't support plugins when built as a cross-compiler (cf [#14335](https://gitlab.haskell.org/ghc/ghc/-/issues/14335)).
-This is because it isn't modular enough to support two environments at once: one for the target code (JS code here) and one for the host (e.g. native x86 or AArch64 code for the plugin).
+This is because it isn't modular enough to support two environments at once: one for the target code (JavaScript code here) and one for the host (e.g. native x86 or AArch64 code for the plugin).
 We've spent a lot of time making it more modular (see the [Modularizing GHC](https://hsyl20.fr/home/files/papers/2022-ghc-modularity.pdf) white paper we published earlier this year and Sylvain's [lightning talk](https://youtu.be/OHGH5HLOCEM) at HIW 2022) but there is a lot more to do